 The plan has a List of Covered Drugs (Formulary).
 We call it the "Drug List" for short.
-It tells which Part D prescription drugs are covered under the Part D benefit included in our plan.
+It tells which Part D prescription drugs are covered under the Part D benefit included in Wellcare Assist Open (PPO).
 The drugs on this list are selected by the plan with the help of a team of doctors and pharmacists.
 The list must meet requirements set by Medicare.
-Medicare has approved the plan's Drug List.
+Medicare has approved the Wellcare Assist Open (PPO) Drug List.